ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

 Analyze Recipe Instructions

-Extract ingredients and equipment from the recipe instruction steps.
+Extract ingredients and equipment from the recipe's instructions.

 ### Example
 ```csharp